Kraken vs. Kings Player Props Betting Odds

 Oliver Bjorkstrand Props

-Bjorkstrand's 24 points are pivotal for Seattle.
-He has recorded nine goals and 15 assists in 31 games.
+Bjorkstrand's 26 points are pivotal for Seattle.
+He has put up 10 goals and 16 assists in 33 games.

 Bjorkstrand Recent Games